ovidiubularda/cordova-imagePicker/README.md

 ===================

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.
+It can be used as a replacement for http://ngcordova.com/docs/plugins/imagePicker/

 ## Installing the plugin